Julius-William/BI/README.md

 # Transaction Performance & Behavioral Analysis Dashboard

-##  Project Overview
+## Background
-This project analyzes overall transaction performance and behavioral patterns based on demographic and usage factors.

-The objective of this analysis is to identify key transaction trends, understand customer behavior across segments, and provide actionable business recommendations to support strategic decision-making.

-The dashboard was developed using Tableau Public.
+With the increasing adoption of digital transactions, the financial technology industry has experienced significant growth over the past few years.
+The rise of online payments, debit and credit card usage, and digital banking services has transformed how customers interact with financial institutions.

+However, as transaction volumes grow, so do operational challenges and potential financial risks.
+Understanding transaction patterns, customer behavior, payment preferences, and seasonal trends is crucial for financial institutions to make informed strategic decisions.

+Through data analysis and visualization, businesses can identify performance trends, behavioral differences across segments, and potential opportunities to optimize revenue and improve operational efficiency.

 ---

+## Project Objective

+This project aims to:

+- Analyze overall transaction performance
+- Identify seasonal and behavioral spending patterns
+- Understand demographic-based transaction behavior
+- Evaluate payment method and channel preferences
+- Provide data-driven business recommendations

+---

 ## Key Analysis Areas

-The analysis focuses on:

 - Monthly transaction trends and seasonality
 - Transaction distribution by weekday